sam-mcclure/Study-Guide/Week 2/JavaScript/Questions.md

 4. What type of function is invoked with the new keyword?
 What does this function return?
 - Functions invoked using the new keyword are called constuctor functions.
 It returns a new object with a prototype set to the prototype of the constuctor function and any properties defined on the contructor function.

+ ## Event Bubbling

+ 5. How can you stop event bubbling?
+ - By using event.stopPropagation().
+This will stop the movement upwards, but all event handlers on the current element will still run.
+It is not advised to stop event bubbling unless you have a very good reason to, as you may need this behavior later for different reasons.

+ 6. What is the difference between event.target and event.currentTarget?
+ - event.target is the most deeply nested argument that caused the event and doesn't change while event.currentTarget is the element that has the currently running handler on it.
+These could be the same element

+ 7. What does stopImmediatePropagation do?
+ - It stops bubbling from going upwards and prevents handlers on the current element from executing